 After this course, you might like to consider moving to the second level of study by choosing one of our specialist short courses, such as Acting - Working with Text, Acting - For Camera, or Voice for Performance - An Introduction.

-Times: This course takes place over one term on Mondays and Wednesdays from 7.00pm - 9.30pm.
+Times: This course takes place over one term on either Mondays/Wednesdays or Tuesdays/Thursdays from 7.00pm - 9.30pm.
 The course consists of 16 sessions in total.
-Please note places are given on a first come first served basis, we therefore advise booking early to avoid disappointment as our courses are usually oversubscribed.
+Please note places are given on a first come first served basis, we therefore advise applying early to avoid disappointment as our courses are usually oversubscribed.

 General: Applicants must be confident speaking English to a conversational level (IELTS score of 7.0 or equivalent).

 Age: Minimum age is 18 on the first day of the course.
 No upper age limit.

 Attendance: Due to the structure of the courses, full attendance is required.

 Monday 14 January 2019 – Wednesday 6 March 2019

 Monday 29 April 2019 – Wednesday 26 June 2019

 (School closed for Bank Holidays on Monday 6 May and Monday 27 May)